How the Law of Rhythm Influences Your Daily Life

 These are the words I write in my journal in the early hours of a spring morning as the sun begins to rise, painting hints of pink across the sleepy blue sky.
 This, too, is a cycle, I think.
 The sun rising and setting, making space for the moon.

 From morning to night, dawn to dusk, and sunrise to sunset, each day’s cycle is perfect, measurable, and consistent.

-The squirrels that visit our backyard are never there in the morning, but I can always count on them to make an appearance around noon, when they decide to search through our grass for hidden treats.
+For instance, the squirrels that visit the backyard are never there in the morning, but I can always count on them to make an appearance around noon, when they decide to search through the grass for hidden treats.

-Afterwards, I wrote a 3,000+ word blog post, then did some more creative writing in the evening.
+Afterwards, I worked on a 3,000+ word blog article, then did some more creative writing in the evening.
 I woke up this morning and continued writing.
 And now, I’m here at my laptop, writing again.
 I am currently in an energized flow state.
 It feels exciting and invigorating, like the cells beneath my skin are all dancing in exuberance.